This story was originally published and last updated .

 Jabra Elite 65t

-Easily the most accomplished set on this list, the Jabra Elite 65t usually retails for $170.
-With their successor now on sale, the old model saw big price drops over the Black Friday and Cyber Monday period, and they're still on sale for $99.99.
-This may well be a permanent price drop, but stocks are sure to run out so grab them while you can.
-You'll be getting stellar sound, better than average call quality, and 5 hours of battery life per charge, as well as an IP55 rating for peace of mind.
+The Jabra Elite 65t originally retailed for $170 but with their successor now on sale, the old model is available for as little as $99.99 (sometimes even less).
+You get stellar sound, better than average call quality, and 5 hours of battery life per charge, as well as an IP55 rating for peace of mind.

 Soundcore Liberty 2 / Air 2

 Anker's Soundcore products have become synonymous with good quality at a decent price, and its latest range of budget earbuds continue this fine tradition.
-Rita recently put the Air 2 and Liberty 2 Pro through their paces, and she commended them for high battery life, USB-C and Qi charging versatility, and value.
-The non-Pro Liberty 2 and Air 2 both come in at under $100.
-The Pro retails for $149.99 ordinarily, but it's currently on sale for $109.99 — a little above what we'd call budget, but
+Rita put the Air 2 and Liberty 2 Pro through their paces and commended them for long battery life, USB-C and Qi charging versatility, and great value.
+The usual price of $100 for the non-Pro Liberty 2 and Air 2 is already a good deal, but you'll often find them on sale for even less.

 Creative Outlier Air